Management of Second Stage of Labor | Article | GLOWM

 4

-Subacute hypoxic pattern where a fetus spends progressively less time at the baseline (<30 seconds) as compared to the time spent during the deceleration (>90 seconds).
+Subacute hypoxic pattern in which a fetus spends progressively less time at the baseline (<30 seconds) as compared to the time spent during the deceleration (>90 seconds).

-Recently, it has been shown that such a rapidly evolving hypoxic process during active maternal pushing, a “zigzag” pattern due to autonomic instability may be observed on the CTG trace.9 The zigzag pattern (Figure 5) has been reported to be associated with poor perinatal outcomes and an increased risk of admission to the neonatal unit.9 Therefore, it is important to actively observe for the presence of subacute hypoxic pattern as well as the “zigzag” pattern on the CTG trace during the second stage of labor as soon as the commencement of active maternal pushing.
+Recently, it has been shown that during active maternal pushing, a rapidly evolving hypoxic process may be associated with a ‘zigzag’ pattern on the CTG trace, reflecting autonomic instability.9 The zigzag pattern (Figure 5) has been reported to be associated with poor perinatal outcomes and an increased risk of neonatal unit admission.⁹ Therefore, it is important to actively monitor for both subacute hypoxic patterns and the zigzag pattern on the CTG trace during the second stage of labor, beginning at the onset of active maternal pushing.

 5

-CTG trace shows an ongoing subacute hypoxia with the “zigzag” pattern in between the “deep and wide” decelerations, during active maternal pushing.
+CTG trace shows ongoing subacute hypoxia with the 'zigzag' pattern in between the 'deep and wide' decelerations, during active maternal pushing.

-Repetitive accelerations coinciding with uterine contractions on the CTG trace should be always considered as abnormal and unphysiological during the second stage of labor.
+Repetitive accelerations coinciding with uterine contractions on the CTG trace should always be considered as abnormal and unphysiological during the second stage of labor.
 Often, they are due to the erroneous recording of the maternal heart rate (which shows accelerations during contractions due to pain, anxiety and increased venous return) on the CTG trace.
-If such repetitive accelerations are observed during uterine contractions, then, the maternal pulse should be immediately checked in order to avoid poor perinatal outcomes secondary to missing ongoing abnormalities of the fetal heart rate.
+If such repetitive accelerations are observed during uterine contractions, then, the maternal pulse should be checked immediately in order to avoid poor perinatal outcomes secondary to missing ongoing abnormalities of FHR.
 A fetal scalp electrode (FSE) should be considered to optimize the signal quality, if appropriate.

-In addition to the subacute hypoxic stress with a fetal catecholamine response (abrupt increase in the fetal heart rate compared to the original baseline) in between the decelerations and the “zigzag” pattern, clinicians should also be aware of the progressive reduction in the baseline heart rate.
-This is because the end stage of a ‘gradually evolving’ hypoxic stress is a progressive reduction in the baseline heart rate (the “step ladder pattern to death”) secondary to progressive myocardial lactic acidosis.
+In addition to the subacute hypoxic stress with a fetal catecholamine response (abrupt increase in the FHR compared to the original baseline) in between the decelerations and the zigzag pattern, clinicians should be aware of the progressive reduction in the baseline heart rate.
+This is because the end stage of ‘gradually evolving’ hypoxic stress is a progressive reduction in the baseline heart rate (the 'step ladder pattern to death') secondary to progressive myocardial lactic acidosis.
 In such cases, the catecholamine-induced increase in the baseline FHR will be followed by a reduction in baseline FHR variability suggestive of the onset of fetal metabolic acidosis.10

-The presence of meconium in the amniotic fluid may be secondary to physiological maturation of the fetal gut.11 However, it must be appreciated that irrespective of its classification as “significant” or “nonsignificant”, meconium has both systemic and local effects on the fetus.12 Therefore, a rapidly evolving hypoxic stress indicated by ongoing subacute hypoxic pattern or the “zigzag” pattern on the CTG may predispose to meconium aspiration syndrome.
+The presence of meconium in the amniotic fluid may be secondary to physiological maturation of the fetal gut.11 However, it must be appreciated that irrespective of its classification as significant or non-significant, meconium has both systemic and local effects on the fetus.12 Therefore, rapidly evolving hypoxic stress indicated by ongoing subacute hypoxic pattern or the zigzag pattern on the CTG may predispose to meconium aspiration syndrome.
 Maternal pyrexia increases maternal and fetal metabolic rates, and resultant increased oxygen consumption of tissues and organs.
-Therefore, if the rapidly evolving intrapartum hypoxic stress during second stage of labor is superimposed in the presence of maternal pyrexia, it can hasten hypoxic injury.
-Recently, it has been shown that in chorioamnionitis, loss of fetal heart rate cycling, absence of accelerations, the “zigzag” pattern, and sinusoidal pattern are common.13 Therefore, these features should be actively scrutinized on the CTG trace during the second stage of labor.
+Therefore, if rapidly evolving intrapartum hypoxic stress during the second stage of labor is superimposed on maternal pyrexia, it can accelerate the onset of hypoxic injury.
+Recently, it has been shown that, in chorioamnionitis, loss of FHR cycling, absence of accelerations, the zigzag pattern and sinusoidal pattern are common.13 Therefore, these features should be actively scrutinized on the CTG trace during the second stage of labor.

 An operative vaginal birth (vacuum or forceps delivery) may become necessary for maternal (exhaustion, cardiorespiratory disorders or brain aneurysms which preclude active maternal pushing) or fetal (suspected or confirmed fetal compromise or malposition position) indications.
-It is very important to understand the pelvic anatomy, the mechanisms of human labor and the anatomy of the fetal skull including the important landmarks prior to embarking on an operating vaginal birth.
-It equally important to achieve competency and confidence prior to performing this procedure independently to avoid risks and complications as well as medicolegal pitfalls.
-The most important variable that ensures a successful vaginal birth with a good maternal and perinatal outcome is the knowledge, skills and competency of the operator.
-Chandraharan and Arulkumaran proposed a checklist “FORCEPS” to ensure that all the criteria are fulfilled prior to embarking on an operating original birth.14 Table 3 illustrates a modified “FORCEPS” checklist.
+It is important to understand the pelvic anatomy, the mechanisms of human labor and the anatomy of the fetal skull, including the important landmarks, prior to embarking on an operative vaginal birth.
+It is equally important to achieve competency and confidence prior to performing this procedure independently to avoid risks and complications as well as medicolegal pitfalls.
+The most important variables that ensure a successful vaginal birth with good maternal and perinatal outcomes are the knowledge, skills and competency of the operator.
+Chandraharan and Arulkumaran proposed the 'FORCEPS' checklist (Table 3) to ensure that all criteria are fulfilled prior to embarking on operative vaginal birth.

 3

-Modified “FORCEPS” checklist prior to conducting any operative vaginal birth.14
+Modified 'FORCEPS' checklist for conducting operative vaginal birth.14

 Before any operative vaginal birth, ensure that the indication is appropriate, the woman and the multidisciplinary team are fully informed, and an experienced and competent clinician is available to undertake or to directly supervise the procedure